 Start in the Quote Monitor and create orders to include in the basket file.

 Note: When you create a basket file, you can only include contracts from the same Trading page.

-- Be sure to cancel the orders created above on the Trading tab.
-Use the Order menu and select Cancel Page â€“ you will transmit your orders through the Basket Trader for package execution.
+- Be sure to cancel the orders created above on the quote monitor page.
+Use the Trade menu and select Cancel Page â€“ you will transmit your orders through the Basket Trader for package execution.

 - Modify the Multiplier if necessary.